passagemath/passagemath/README.md

       where `SAGE_LOCAL` is the desired installation prefix, which must be writable by the user.

-      If you use this option in combination with `--disable-editable`, you can delete the entire Sage source tree after completing the build process.
+      Unless you use this option in combination with `--enable-editable`, you can delete the entire Sage source tree after completing the build process.
 What is installed in `SAGE_LOCAL` will be a self-contained installation of Sage.